w3f/polkadot-wiki/docs/learn/learn-governance.md

 Support is the total number of votes in the approval (ignoring any adjustment for conviction) compared to the total possible amount of votes that could be made in the system.

 It must fulfill this criteria for the minimum of the **Confirmation Period**.
-Different tracks have different Confirmation periods and requirements for Approval and Support.
+Different tracks have different Confirmation Periods and requirements for approval and support.
 It is now possible to configure a proposal in such a way that an increasingly lower amount of support and overall approval for the proposal are needed for it to pass.
 With proposals that use less privileged origins, it is far more reasonable to drop the required turnout to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
 Similarly, classes which command more political significance will tend to accept less controversy (and thus require a higher approval) early on.

-In Gov2, proposals that are mot approved after
+In Gov2, proposals that are not approved after
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
 days are considered rejected by default and the Decision Deposit is refunded.
 If the proposal managed to become and remain passing for the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
 The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
-More powerful tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.
+More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 #### Voluntary Locking